angular-university/angular-advanced-course/README.md

 This repository contains the code of the [Angular Advanced Library Laboratory Course: Build Your Own Library](https://angular-university.io/course/angular-advanced-course).

-This course repository is updated to Angular v8, there is a Yarn lock file available.

 ![Angular Advanced Library Laboratory Course: Build Your Own Library](https://angular-academy.s3.amazonaws.com/thumbnails/advanced_angular-small-v3.png)